Level Up Your Business Today

 This means that with a merchant account, your funds are much less likely to be held, and your account is much less likely to be frozen over any real or perceived issues with a single transaction.

-Here’s a big-picture look at the main differences businesses will find in the ongoing PayPal vs. merchant account debate.
-We’ll get into specifics later, but this table covers the biggest points of departure.
+Here’s a big-picture look at the main differences businesses will find in the ongoing PayPal vs. a merchant account debate:

 PayPal Merchant Services | Merchant Accounts |